 Grief is a theme we all understand; it’s a great despair that can torture you inescapably.
 In the horror genre, grief often works as a backdrop, allowing a story to build on the possibilities that desperation and loss can inspire.
 Some would do anything to get back what they’ve lost.
 In Anything for Jackson, doctor Henry Walsh (Julian Richings, Supernatural) and his wife Audrey (Sheila McCarthy, The Umbrella Academy) are two such people.

 After the tragic death of their grandson, Henry and Audrey make the ill-advised decision to kidnap a very pregnant woman and perform a dark ritual (a reverse exorcism, if you will) that will bring Jackson back into the world of the living, via the yet-to-be-born child.
 The Walshes have all the confidence of two affluent Satanists who really have no idea what they’re getting themselves into.
 They’ve thought out every contingency, except the one that turns their home into a revolving door of malicious spirits.
-Because once you open a door to the other realm, every ghost that wants a host will come clambering through, looking for a host.
+Because once you open a door to the other realm, every ghost that wants a host will come clambering through.

 Richings and McCarthy are Canadian genre royalty, so to see them on screen together is a real treat.
 McCarthy is utterly charming as Audrey, the maternal-minded driving force behind the couple’s risky caper.
 She’s very sweet and well-intentioned, which makes her highly questionable actions even more surprising.
 Audrey exudes a naivete that’s humorously contradictory to the matter-of-fact way she manages the whole “abduction for a reverse exorcism” thing.